simplex-chat/simplex-chat/docs/guide/privacy-security.md

 <img src="../../blog/images/20230103-verification.png" width="288">

 While SimpleX Chat always establishes connection via link passed via an independent channel, so it is already more protected than other apps, there are scenarios when the invitation links can be substituted in transit (MITM attack).
-To protect against such attacks, you should verify the security code with your contacts.
+To protect against such attacks, you should verify your security code with your contacts.

 #### To verify security code: